List of Taboos in Kisii Community

 Secondly, a pregnant woman was not allowed to look at the casket or the dead therein.

-Above all, the unborn and those who had passed away were separated with a thick wall of taboos.
+Above all, the unborn and those who had passed away were separated by a thick wall of taboos.

 10. A freshly circumcised young man facing their mother

-Gusii initiation ceremony was governed with a set of cultural rules purposed to create a man out of a boy.
+The Gusii initiation ceremony was governed by strict cultural rules intended to create a man out of a boy.

-Going to the river at the cold of dawn and facing a blunt knife amid screams and bloodshed, for appeasing the ancestors, confirms it all.
+Going to the river in the cold of dawn and facing a blunt knife amid screams and bloodshed to appease the ancestors, confirms it all.

-Earlier practises warned freshly circumcised young men against facing their mother for weeks and in some cases months.
+Earlier practices warned freshly circumcised boys against facing their mothers for weeks and in some cases months.

-Making sense of traditions and taboos in Kisii community
+Making sense of traditions and taboos in the Gusii community

 Historical records have confirmed that Omogusii was a skilled farmer, tactical trader, and undefeated warrior with a burning desire to conquer new territories.

-Various taboos would develop to cultivate good morals and sustain tribal unity, which was key in defeating hostile neighbours.
+Various taboos would develop to cultivate good morals and sustain tribal unity, which was key in defeating hostile neighbors.

 Those who went against these binding tribal rules often earned shame, rejection, and a series of curses.